 I found a product for Hangovers that people claim really works.
 From the ingredient list, attached, can you offer your opinion?
 It contains Vitamin B-1 (250 mg), Aspirin (450 mg), Tylenol (288 mg), Calcium Carbonate (500 mg), and Caffeine (64 mg).

 Aspirin is a pain reliever often used to reduce fever, inflammation, and the discomfort associated with headaches, injuries, and arthritis.
-Its use in a supposed magic potion for hangovers may at first seem sensible, perhaps even necessary, to deal with the customary head and body aches.
-However, aspirin causes stomach irritation in a lot of people.
-As alcohol, and particularly heavy drinking, also causes stomach upset, mixing of the two substances may not be a good idea.
+Its use in a cure for hangovers may at first seem sensible, perhaps even necessary, to deal with the customary head and body aches.
+However, aspirin causes stomach irritation for many people.
+Considering that alcohol, and heavy drinking in particular, can also cause stomach upset, mixing the two substances may not be a good idea.
 If you have a history of stomach irritation or ulcers, check with your health care provider before using aspirin for any condition.

 Tylenol is a brand name for acetaminophen.
-Its uses are very similar to those for aspirin, although acetaminophen will not help with swelling or stiffness in one's joints.
-Again, like aspirin, taking acetaminophen to treat the discomfort of a hangover seems sensible.
-For many people, it is fine once in a while.
-However, if you have a history of liver or kidney disease, consult with your health care provider first.
+Its uses are very similar to those for aspirin, although acetaminophen may not help with swelling or stiffness in one's joints.
+Again, like aspirin, taking acetaminophen to treat the discomfort of a hangover may be effective.
+For many people, it won't cause harm if using sparingly after a hangover.
+However, if you have a history of liver or kidney disease, seeking medical advice prior to use would be wise.
 Over the long-term, combining alcohol and acetaminophen has been found to cause liver damage.

 Calcium carbonate is an antacid.
-Antacids help to treat the symptoms of heartburn and acid indigestion caused by the presence of too much acid in the stomach and/or esophagus (the tube connecting your mouth to your stomach).
-They do not necessarily help with nausea.
-It is rare to have problems with antacids when they are used as recommended.
-However, if you take certain prescription medications, talk with a health care provider first as they may interact with antacids.
-Their use may also change (decrease or increase) the effectiveness of any other medications you take; and, in fact, alcohol inhibits the antacid from doing its job as well as it normally would.
-Also, do not take an aluminum or magnesium-based antacid if you have kidney disease.
-There are also some studies that show that certain antacids, namely ranitadine and cimetidine, may increase blood alcohol levels when used with alcohol.
-But the evidence is conflicting, and there is no reason to believe that antacids besides these two (calcium carbonate, for example) would have similar effects.
+Antacids help to treat the symptoms of heartburn and acid indigestion caused by the presence of too much acid in the stomach and esophagus (the tube connecting your mouth to your stomach).
+They don't necessarily help with nausea.
+It's rare to have problems with antacids when they're used as recommended.
+However, if you take certain medications (like an iron supplement, salicylates, quinolones, or vitamin B-1), check in with a medical professional before taking, as they may interact with antacids.
+It might also be helpful to know that alcohol inhibits antacids from doing its job as well as it normally would.

-Finally, caffeine: this stimulant is the ingredient in coffee that helps millions wake up in the morning.
-Taking caffeine in tablet form, or simply drinking a cup of coffee, the morning after an episode of heavy drinking might help relieve headaches and make you feel more energized.
+Finally, caffeine might help relieve headaches and make you feel more energized.
 It's caffeine's vasoconstrictor action that helps to diminish or prevent head pain caused by dilated blood vessels by reducing blood flow through your veins.
+Research on rats has shown that caffeine administered after alcohol consumption can help with feeling less intoxicated and can reduce swelling in blood vessels.
 But, at the same time, caffeine may irritate your stomach, worsening any existing queasiness.
-In addition, caffeine, like alcohol, is a diuretic — it will make you pee a lot.
-Often, hangover symptoms are caused in part by dehydration, so it's important to drink lots of water and other non-carbonated beverages during and after alcohol intake.
-However, caffeine may inhibit re-hydration.
+In addition, caffeine, like alcohol, is a diuretic, causing the consumer to pee more frequently.
+This may exacerbate the dehydration effects that can make hangovers difficult.